SorbetLover/NostalgicFunkin/README.md

 ---

 ## Contribution
-I can't explain Codename Engine itself as that needs a whole wiki, so I recommend you observe the files yourself.
+I can't explain Codename Engine itself as that needs a whole wiki, so I recommend you to observe the files yourself.

 But here are some cool stuff to make navigating stuff easier: